-Violence has largely failed to address political conflict but it remains glamorous to many because it has tangible strategies and weapons while its advocates are seen as ‘realists’ or ‘pragmatic’.
+It is disturbing that while there is overwhelming evidence that violence has largely failed to address political conflict, violent interventions remain glamorous to many.
+This is perhaps largely because it has tangible strategies and weapons while its advocates are seen as ‘realists’ or ‘pragmatic’.
 On the other hand, scepticism has continued to cloud the positive impact of nonviolence despite objective evidence pointing to it being more efficient and effective than its opposite.

-“Contrary to conventional wisdom, no social, economic, or political structures have systematically prevented nonviolent campaigns from emerging or succeeding,” (Chenoweth and Stephan, 2014).
+There is an argument that, “Contrary to conventional wisdom, no social, economic, or political structures have systematically prevented nonviolent campaigns from emerging or succeeding,” (Chenoweth and Stephan, 2014).
 “From strikes and protests to sit-ins and boycotts, civil resistance remains the best strategy for social and political change in the face of oppression.
-Movements that opt for violence often unleash terrible destruction and bloodshed, in both the short and the long-term, usually without realizing the goals they set out to achieve” (Chenoweth and Stephan, 2014).
+Movements that opt for violence often unleash terrible destruction and bloodshed, in both the short and the long-term, usually without realizing [sic] the goals they set out to achieve” (Chenoweth and Stephan, 2014).

 Gene Sharp cited in Knapp (2014) aptly defines nonviolent action as a technique by which people who reject passivity and submission, and who see struggle as essential, can wage their conflict without violence.
 Nonviolent action is not an attempt to avoid or ignore conflict.
 It is one response to the problem of how to act effectively in politics, especially how to wield powers effectively.